khushalsagar/preferred-frame-rate/EXPLAINER.md

 The developer intent with using this API may or may not be to throttle these threaded animations, particularly the ones triggered in response to user input.
 Ideally this should be a preference that the developer can specify but its unclear how it should be exposed by the API given that threaded animations are largely a browser implementation detail.
 If threaded animations are not throttled, the behaviour for whether an animation is throttled or not could also be inconsistent across browsers.

+## Browsing Contexts
+The API is a no-op if it is called from a window object which does not belong to the top level browsing context, to ensure that an embeded iframe can not change the frame rate for the page embedding it.
+The setting will also apply to all nested browsing contexts for this top level context.

 ## Non Goals
 A few cases which are somewhat related to this area but not necessary to address in this proposal itself are outlined below: